 To add insult to injury, you are also unlikely to sell the unit unless the developer consents and there is no resale market.
 Now you know why the timeshare industry doesn’t advertise and why you should stay well away from them; no matter how good their offer appears.

 So if you did end up buying, and now you’re regretting it, what are your options?
-A good company, working with experienced attorneys can help you cancel the timeshare contract legally in spite of the developer’s misleading techniques.
+A good company, working with experienced timeshare lawyers can help you cancel the timeshare contract legally in spite of the developer’s misleading techniques.

 Call us today at 877-218-3223!